Skip to main content

 formatNumber()

-Formats a number through Intl.NumberFormat.
+Formats the number via Intl.NumberFormat.

 ParameterTypeDescription